bguiz/angular-ember-compare/content/mvc/controllers.md

 as we do with both AngularJs and EmberJs, is a great boon to productivity in developing web apps - I cannot emphasise this enough.

+We also took a look at some software enginnering paradigms, like imperative versus declarative styles of programming, and the different approaches each framework takes on computed properties;
+and their impact upon computational effiency, and ease to work with.

+We have now covered the trifecta of the parts of both AngularJs and EmberJs that allow us to organise code according to the MVC pattern.
+Both frameworks excel at supporting the MVC pattern, providing an excellent infrasructure upon which to build these.

+While MVC lies at the core of developing a single page app, that is not all there is to it.
+Next we will take a look at two more crucial parts of the framework, routing and components.